LocalRootUser/sherlock_automation/README.md

 ### plz dont sue me

-All sherlock project right go to the Contributors that made sherlock and dont forget the Original Creator - Siddharth Dushantha <3
+All sherlock project rights go to the Contributors that made sherlock and dont forget the Original Creator - Siddharth Dushantha <3